Hi! It’s been so long. I’ve almost forgotten how to write anything but to-do lists.

 Blogs are weird anyway.

 There is something really weird about this one-way conversation in which I share deep thoughts with you but may not even know that you’ve spent time in my mind and heart.
 I love blogs partly for that reason.
 I get to be a fly on the wall of your brain and heart.
 You don’t see me smile and nod.
 You don’t feel the relief I feel when I realize I’m not the only one.
 On the flip side, if I don’t like what you have to say, then I can rage privately about it.
 You don’t see me shaking my head in bewilderment.
 And that’s kind of weird.
-It’s also weird that words in a blog are out there unapproved.
+It’s also weird that words in a blog are out there for anyone to read, and they’re unapproved.
 No filters.
-No editors to tell you if your thoughts are worthy.
-Which can make me super insecure.
-Super weird.
+No editors.
+We have no idea if our thoughts are worthy.
+For me, this lack of outside editing can make me super insecure.

 So anyway, I’ve let a lot of lattes go to waste.
 Cold.
 Unsavored.
 Poured down the drain.